 Students will receive weekly updates to those assignments with completion deadlines determined by the teacher.
 This allows us to continue to plan, adapt, and develop content delivery, much like we would in the traditional classroom setting.

 The current Student Resources Pages on the Crestview website will be the central jumping off page for online content resources.
-Many of our teachers will continue to use familiar 3rd-party resources, but this will allow families to begin with a common starting point.
+Our teachers continue to use familiar 3rd-party resources.

 The elementary Student Resources page requires a student login for Clever.
 Their login is their district email address and password, including the @crestviewschools.net domain name.
 Grades 2-3 students are accustomed to using these login credentials, but are not accustomed to typing the domain name.
 This resource won’t be in use for grades K and 1.